an3ssen/Convoclub-2022/Script.md

 Simply, throwing SharePoint or a similar system at the problem didn't fix it either, often because the content and documents in the system are left unattended and unmanaged.
 After a while you basically have the same problem again that you started out with.
 A large pile of information, locked into documents, that no one can find and use.

-But this is not a story about content management, it is about content quality.
+But this is not a talk about content management, it is about content quality.

-Now we are at a time, where not only humans produce and use content, but algorithms do as well.
-Depending on the findability and quality of the data, an algorithm - like a human - can produce answers to questions, that are either good or pretty bad.
+Depending on the findability and quality of your data, an algorithm - like a human - can produce answers to questions.
+For the sake of simplicity, let's say that those answers can be either good or bad.
 Good answers help someone succeed in what they are trying to accomplish.
-However, depending on the nature of your organization, a pretty bad answer can result in anything from:
+However, depending on the nature of your organization, a bad answer can result in anything from:

 * A missed sale.
 * A call to an already overstretched customer support department.
 * Someone getting hurt or worse.

-I think we can all agree that we want our algorithms, like our humans, to give us good answers.
+I think it is safe to say that we want our algorithms, like our humans, to give us good answers.

 So, what do we need to do?
 We need to create better content!